Darkmatter126ms/Wealth-Wellness-Hub/WealthWell_Demo_Script.md

 Now here's what makes WealthWell different from any portfolio tracker.
 We don't just show you numbers, we tell you what they mean.

-The **Financial Wellness Score** rates your overall financial health from 0 to 100, broken down across six dimensions: diversification, liquidity, growth, risk management, tax efficiency, and emergency fund readiness.
+The **Financial Wellness Score** rates your overall financial health from 0 to 100, broken down across seven dimensions: diversification, liquidity, growth, risk management, tax efficiency, emergency fund readiness and behavioral resilience.

 That radar chart gives you an honest picture of where you are strong and where you are exposed at a glance.